Platinum-Pedigree-Consortium/Platinum-Pedigree-Datasets/README.md

 aws s3 ls --no-sign-request s3://platinum-pedigree-data/data
 ```
 ## Accessing controlled samples
 Not all samples described in Porubsky et al. 2024 are consented for open access.
+In the third generation NA12883 (2298), NA12884 (2215), and NA12887 (2187) are restricted.
 Controlled access samples can be found at dbgap:
 ```
 https://www.ncbi.nlm.nih.gov/gap/
 ```